InnocentAnyaele/GPTContext/README.md

 # GPTContext

-The React front end for GPTContext app that allows user to upload context files and query chat GPT AI based on it.
+The Flask backend for GPTContext app that allows user to upload context files and query chat GPT AI based on it.

 ## Technical Overview

 The project leverages dataloaders from Llama Hub AI to create indices over the data that is being fed through the front-end.
 The files are stored in a directory in the server to be processed and deleted after 5 minutes.
 The Llama index library is used to process the data which is then passed into a GPTSimpleVectorIndex to create an index.

+## Usage
+- In the web application, drag your files into the blue zone, or select choose file and choose your files.
+- Click submit.
+- The files will be uploaded and processed.
+- There should be a confirmation message prompting you to now start the conversation.
+- The session would expire in 5 minutes and your files will be deleted from the server.
+- The application will restart.
+- You can always restart the session by clicking tthe refresh icon at the bottom left of the interface

+## Follow this steps to setup and use locally

 ## Installation Backend

-1. Get an OpenAI API key and store it in a file named `keys.py` at the root directory with the name `OPENAI_API_KEY`.
+1. Download the project from github
 2. Create a random bearer token and store it in your keys file with the name 'BEARER TOKEN'.
 This key would be the same with the REACT_APP_BEARER_TOKEN passed with your request from the frontend.
-2. Download the project from GitHub.
+2. Get an OpenAI API key and store it in a file named `keys.py` at the root directory with the name `OPENAI_API_KEY`.
 3. Open a terminal and navigate to the project directory.
 4. Install the Python dependencies by running the following command:
 ``` pip install -r requirements.txt ```